 The requirements and protections of this policy apply equally regardless of sex, sexual orientation, gender identity, gender expression, or other protected classes covered by federal or state law.
 All requirements and protections are equitably provided to individuals regardless of such status or status as a Complainant, Respondent, or Witness.
-Individuals who wish to file a complaint about the institution's policy or process may contact the Department of Education's Office for Civil Rights using contact information available at https://ocrcas.ed.gov/contact-ocr.
+Individuals who wish to file a complaint about the institution's policy or process may contact the Department of Education's Office for Civil Rights.